jkat718/project5/README.md

 - Leah Goodwin

 ## Changes to Design
-- increased padding and margins; decreased proximity between header and interests to seperate them
+- increased padding and margins; decreased proximity between header and interests to create seperation
+-